 - Take the device that you want to re-enable Circle Go on.

-- On the entry for the Circle Go VPN, tap the information badge (the circle with an 'i' inside) to open the Circle Go VPN settings.
+- On the entry for the Circle Go Virtual Private Network, tap the information badge (the circle with an 'i' inside) to open the Circle Go Virtual Private Network settings.

 - It is very likely that the Connect on Demand toggle is turned OFF.
 Switch the Connect on Demand toggle ON (to the right).

 NOTE: The Connect on Demand toggle is managed manually and does not automatically turn itself on or off.
-If this toggle is turned off, the Circle Go VPN will not launch on its own when a Go-enabled device is away from the "safe" network, and your Circle settings will not be enforced.
+If this toggle is turned off, the Circle Go Virtual Private Network will not launch on its own when a Go-enabled device is away from the "safe" network, and your Circle settings will not be enforced.